harryleesan/kubernetes-pod-scheduler/README.md

+## Introduction

+This **Go** application checks **all** Kubernetes Deployments in all namespaces for scaling annotations and scales the deployment according to the annotations.

+There are **two** branches in this repo:

+- _master_ branch uses your own kubeconfig to access the cluster.
+This can be run in Docker on your local machine.
+- _master-incluster_ branch is meant to be deployed in your Kubernetes cluster to be run as a **Job/CronJob**.
+This makes use of _service account tokens_ to give your pod access to the cluster.

 ## Usage

-In the Kubernetes Deployment manifest of the Deployments that you would like to scale, add the annotations _scaleUp_ and
+In the Kubernetes Deployment manifest of the Deployment that you want to enable scaling, add the annotations _scaleUp_ and _scaleDown_.
-_scaleDown_.

 ```yaml